-4. Related Party Transactions (not disclosed elsewhere)
+4. Related Party Transactions (not disclosed elsewhere) (continued)

-The Network, with partial funding through a grant from the New York City Department of Education (which grant is administered by the School Construction Authority or "SCA"), completed the building of a new school facility (the "High School") in August 2012 to be used by both the School and HVAW (the "Schools").
+The Network, with partial funding through a grant from the New York City Department of Education (which grant is administered by the School Construction Authority or "SCA"), completed the building of a new school facility (the "High School") in August 2012 to be used by both the School and HVAE (the "Schools").
 The High School opened in August 2012.
 Civic Builders, a non-profit charter school developer, served as developer of the project under a development agreement with the Network.
-On June 23, 2017, the conveyance of the school portion of the building to SCA was completed, SCA leased it to Civic Builders, which subleased it to HVA 125 LLC, a limited liability company in which the Network is the sole member.
+On June 23, 2017, the conveyance of the school portion of the building to SCA was completed, SCA leased it to Civic Builders, which subleased it to HVA 125 LLC.
 Under the sublease terms, the Schools that occupy the premises are required to meet certain academic performance targets, which are less rigorous than the targets of the Schools' authorizer.
 There is no rent, but the Schools will pay operating expenses and fund a replacement reserve maintained by the Network.
 The lease and sublease have at least a 30 year term, which may be extended by the Network under certain conditions.
 The School was unable to determine a value for the use of facility and did not record an amount for donated use of facility.